Can I Eat Expired Mint Jelly Commercially Jarred Unopened?

 Expert Source

-"According to EFSA guidelines, commercially jarred unopened mint jelly should be stored in a cool, dry place away from direct sunlight and at a temperature between 5-20°C. It is recommended to check the expiration date on the packaging and consume within the specified timeframe for optimal quality and safety."
+"According to USDA guidelines, commercially jarred unopened mint jelly should be stored in a cool, dry place away from direct sunlight and heat sources.
+It is recommended to check the expiration date on the packaging and consume the product before the date indicated for optimal quality and safety."

 ✅Fresh Mint Jelly Commercially Jarred Unopened